snjugunanjenga/Image-Recognition-ML-Bootcamp/README.md

 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/simon-njuguna-692557104/)

-Ready to bring deep learning
+Ready to bring deep learning to your